Welcome to the Grand Junction Brush & Palette Club

 The Brush and Palette Club has reserved the classroom at Michaels every Friday afternoon from 1pm until 3pm.
 It is free studio time for anyone who would like to participate.read more

-There will be food and drink provided by the B&P board, schmoozing, voting, awarding of prize money, and critiques if anyone wants opinions or advice from the other artists at the meeting.
+There will be food and drink provided by the B&P board, schmoozing, voting, awarding of prize money, and critiques if anyone has questions about the elements of a painting or other artwork.
 It's a great time to show your work and meet other members in the club.read more

 Susan Metzger fell in love with batik while living in the U.S. Virgin Islands.
 The cracking that occurs in batik seemed to her to be the perfect way to interpret the age and beauty of the old manors and plantations that dot the island of St. Croix.
 She also uses the...read more